-> If your child has been accused of committing any of these offenses, an experienced attorney can help you navigate the legal road ahead.
+If your child has been accused of committing any of these offenses, an experienced juvenile defense attorney can help you navigate the legal road ahead.
 With a skilled lawyer’s help, your teen may be able to receive alternative sentencing or other rehabilitative consequences rather than being admitted into the juvenile justice system.

-> Most parents don’t really have a clear idea of how the juvenile system works.
+Most parents don’t really have a clear idea of how the juvenile system works.
 Unlike the adult criminal justice system, the Colorado juvenile justice system aims to rehabilitate young people rather than incarcerate them in most cases.

 After the charge is made, your teen will be taken into custody.
 In many cases, a judge will offer alternative sentencing.
 This may involve community service hours, restitution, treatment programs, and/or rehabilitation courses.
 Often these sentences involve mandatory probation periods and court-enforced counseling.